 The graduate program follows the Iona University Student Handbook procedure for complaints and unlawful conduct.
 It reads: General Statement of Policy: A student has the right to seek a remedy for a dispute or disagreement through the University's Complaint and Grievance procedure.
 The University shall establish procedures in consultation with student representatives and others, for handling complaints and grievances.
 These procedures shall not substitute for other grievance procedures specific in Board and University policies and procedures, regulations or negotiated agreements.
 This policy does not apply to academic grade disputes which are handled under the University's Grade Appeals policy located in the appropriate Course Catalog.
-More information can be found at http://www.iona.edu/iona/media/Documents/Student%20Life/Resources/studenthandbook.pdf.
+More information can be found at Student Complaint and Grievance Policy and Procedures | Student Handbook | Iona University)